-Strong Winds.
 Strong winds make it difficult to stay in your lane.
 The problem is usually worse for lighter vehicles.
 This problem can be especially bad coming out of tunnels.
 Don't drive alongside others if you can avoid it.

-2.7.4 - Space Overhead
+2.7.4 Space overhead

 Hitting overhead objects is a danger.
 Make sure you always have overhead clearance.
 Don't assume that the heights posted at bridges and overpasses are correct.
-Re-paving or packed snow may have reduced the clearances since the heights were posted.
+Repaving or packed snow may have reduced the clearances since the heights were posted.

 The weight of a cargo van changes its height.
 An empty van is higher than a loaded one.
-That you got under a bridge when you were loaded does not mean that you can do it when you are empty.
+If you got under a bridge when you were loaded, that does not necessarily mean you can do it when you are empty.